Definition of Capital Lease Criteria

 Conclusion

 The accounting standard focuses on the “substance over form” principle.
 This means the purpose of the event is given more importance than the mere nature of the event.
 As understood, the capital lease transfers the substantial characteristics of ownership from one person to another & terms the transaction as a financing arrangement.
 The criteria set by the FASB are logical in normal understanding.
-The accounting standard also requires certain disclosures to be made by the lessee in the financial statements.
+The accounting standard also requires certain disclosures by the lessee in the financial statements.

 Recommended Articles